hashicorp/consul/website/source/docs/agent/telemetry.html.md

   </tr>
   <tr>
     <td>`consul.raft.replication.appendEntries.logs`</td>
-    <td>This metric measures the number of logs replicated to an agent, to bring it upto speed with the leader's logs.</td>
+    <td>This metric measures the number of logs replicated to an agent, to bring it up to speed with the leader's logs.</td>
     <td>logs appended/ interval</td>
     <td>counter</td>
   </tr>